Sexual Assault Prevention Tips

 - Seek medical help.
 You have the most options if you go within the first 96 hours.

 - Considering filing a report?
 Students have several options.
-You can file a report through the university through RISE, or a TTU Title IX Investigator.
+Visit the Title IX website to review your options.
 You can pursue a criminal investigation through the TTU Police Department.
 You can choose to file one, both, or none at all.
 Resources are still available to you, even if you decide not to file a report.